-- 10 Five architectural properties would be impacted by the Proposed Action and are described below. - 11 Demolition.
-As shown in Table 3-4, five properties are proposed for demolition once replacement - facilities have been constructed.
-Four of these buildings are Determined Not Eligible under all - 13 Criteria, while Building 1914 was constructed in 1997 and therefore not yet 50 years old (and not - 14 historic).
+Five architectural properties would be impacted by the Proposed Action and are described below.

+Demolition.
+As shown in Table 3-4, five properties are proposed for demolition once replacement facilities have been constructed.
+Four of these buildings are Determined Not Eligible under all Criteria.
+Building 1914 was constructed in 1997; it is not 50 years old and therefore not historic.